parse-community/Parse-SDK-JS/README.md

 ## Want to ride the bleeding edge?

-It is recommend to use builds deployed npm for many reasons, but if you want to use the latest not-yet-released version of Parse-SDK-JS, you can do so by depending directly on this branch:
+We recommend using the most recent tagged build published to npm for production.
+However, you can test not-yet-released versions of the Parse-SDK-JS by referencing specific branches in your `package.json`.
+For example, to use the master branch:

 ```
 npm install parse-community/Parse-SDK-JS.git#master